IADC ART Spark Tank

-Register to hear new ideas on diverse topics at the next IADC Advanced Rig Technology (ART) Spark Tank, scheduled for 08.30-11.30 on Wednesday, 12 December 2018.
-The Spark Tank will convene at IADC’s new headquarters at 3657 Briarpark Drive, Suite 200, Houston, TX 77042.
+Register to hear new ideas on diverse topics at the next IADC Advanced Rig Technology (ART) Spark Tank, scheduled for 08.30 – 11.30 on Wednesday, 11 December 2019.
+The Spark Tank will convene at IADC’s headquarters at 3657 Briarpark Drive, Suite 200, Houston, TX 77042.
 If you plan to attend, please register online at https://www.iadc.org/event/iadc-art-spark-tank-6/.

-The mission of the is to provide opportunity to provide technology entrepreneurs an opportunity to pitch their products and ideas (“Sparks”) to a panel of drilling contractors and operators (“Sharks”).
-The purpose is to provide insights to technology developers into what matters to those they are innovating for.
+The event provides an opportunity to technology entrepreneurs to pitch their products and ideas (“Sparks”) to a panel of drilling contractors and operators (“Sharks”).
+The purpouse is to give insights to technology developers into what matters to those for whom they are innovating.
 Only Sharks will ask questions of the presenters.
 Audience members are welcome to chat with presenters during the break and following adjournment.

-IADC is greatful to its Sharks for sharing their time, talents, and expertise.
-Sharks for the 12 December Spark Tank are:
+IADC is greateful to its Sharks for sharing their time, talents, and expertise.
+Sharks for the 11 December Spark Tank are:

-9:00 Welcome & Introductions – Robin Macmillan, IADC ART Chair
+9:00 Welcome & Introductions – Robert van Kuilenburg, IADC ART Chair

 Speakers have 15 minutes, with 15 minutes allotted for Sharks’ Q&A: